UtrechtUniversity/campylobacter-crisprscape/doc/dev_notes.md

 separately to save disk space while still allowing most tools to work with them.
 However, we found CCTyper would not take gzipped input files, so we left the input files uncompressed.

-## Optimising runtime on genome batches

-When analysing batches of ATB genomes, we found two ways to process genomes in parallel and speed up the whole process.
-One is to use GNU parallel to read multiple input genomes at the same time.
-The other is to concatenate all input files and use multiple threads for processing the whole batch simultaneously.
-We hypothesised this would generate the exact same output, but found that running CCTyper in these two different ways yielded slightly different output files.
-We found that the file-by-file approach in one particular batch would return 7 hits that were not found from the concatenated file, while the concatenated approach yielded 1 hit that was not found in the separate genomes.
-We did not pursue this discrepancy further and decided to stick with the GNU parallel processing method.

 ## Unexpected behaviour of tools and databases